First Nations housing

-Budget 2016 provided $416.6 million over two years, through the former Indigenous and Northern Affairs Canada (now Indigenous Services Canada), to improve on-reserve housing conditions, reduce overcrowding and increase health and safety.
-This was in addition to about $143 million annually provided by the department to First Nations to support a range of housing needs.
+Budget 2021 provides $596 million over 3 years for housing for First Nations on reserves.
+This funding is in addition to about $149.5 million already provided by the department every year to First Nations to support a range of housing needs.

-Learn about funding for more and better quality housing in First Nation communities in most of Canada.
+Funding opportunities for more and better-quality housing in First Nation communities in most of Canada.

-Learn how the First Nations Market Housing Fund helps First Nations obtain loans from financial institutions and build, buy or renovate a house on reserve lands.
+The fund helps First Nations get loans from financial institutions and build, buy or renovate a house on reserve lands.

-Learn how Ministerial Loan Guarantees are used to secure loans to build, purchase or renovate on-reserve housing.
+Ministerial Loan Guarantees secure loans to build, purchase or renovate on-reserve housing.

-On-reserve recipients of this program may be eligible to receive shelter allowance through their basic needs benefit to help cover living expenses such as utilities and rent.
+Recipients of this program who live on a reserve may be eligible to get shelter allowance through their basic needs benefit to help cover living expenses such as utilities and rent.

-Find stories showcasing infrastructure and housing successes in Indigenous communities.
+A showcase of stories about infrastructure and housing successes in Indigenous communities.

 Forms for programs and services related to infrastructure and housing.

 Health information about housing, mould and indoor air.